 Even in certain ecologically sensitive areas, the selective use of herbicides may be apropos provided the appropriate precautions are taken.
 For instance, when treating vegetation in or adjacent to designated wetlands, a herbicide with the appropriate characteristics, e.g., an aquatic or wetland label could be selected.
 However, to assure that virtually no surface water contamination occurs (irrespective of any allowable label statements) buffer zones can be prescribed around streams, lakes, wetlands, and other sensitive water resources.
 Studies have shown that buffer zones of only 5 to 25 feet can effectively curtail the deposition of airborne spray particles and the movement of the herbicide by runoff into surface water resources.
-A dense stand of vegetation in the buffer zone will further reduce the linear distance of buffer zone necessary, as will very stem specific treatment techniques.
-Conversely, sparse vegetation in the buffer zone and high volume treatments will increase the distance of the buffer zone required to insure abatement of any herbicide movement.
+A dense stand of vegetation in the buffer zone will further reduce the linear distance of buffer zone and high volume treatments will increase the distance of the buffer zone required to insure abatement of any herbicide movement.
 All established EEANY member system specifications for their buffer zones meet or exceed these threshold conditions.